Subscribe now to stay up-to-date

 Database normalization is important for a few key reasons:

-• Eliminate repeated data = more space and better performance: Having repeated data in any software system can cause major disruptions during subsequent transactions and requests.
-Once duplicates are eliminated, there’s more space in the database.
+Repeated data in any software system can cause major disruptions during subsequent transactions and requests.
+Once duplicates are eliminated, there's more space in the database.
 Not only is there additional space, but without duplicate data, systems will run smoother and faster.

-• Get the answers you need: Once errors and redundant data are gone, the data is clean and can be organized easier.
+Once errors and redundant data are gone, the data is clean and can be organized more easily.
 Now that a company has organized data to work with, data analysis can happen much faster.

 When it comes down to it, there has to be some form of logic with how your database is organized.
 If you have large sets of unorganized data, it goes to waste.
-It can’t be merged let alone properly utilized.
+It can't be merged, let alone properly utilized.

-Without data normalization, you ultimately cause problems for your customers when they try to utilize the data that they’ve imported into your system.
-There can be endless data anomalies that make the database too large and messy to be useful.
+Without data normalization, you ultimately cause problems for your customers when they try to utilize the data they've imported into your system.
+There can be endless data anomalies that make the database dtoo large and messy to be useful.
 An example of a data anomaly would be if you have an employee management system and you upload a CSV file of all employees with their managerial role written individually instead of being one form of data (role) that gets linked to the employee.

 All in all, it's critical to normalize data: updates run faster, data insertion is faster, there are smaller tables, and data is more consistent.
 For these reasons, a fully normalized database is always worth achieving.